oracle-devrel/devo.tutorials/deploy-flask-app-cloud-shell.md

       ```console
       kubectl get service
       ```

-      Repeat the command until load balancer is assigned an IP address.
+      Repeat the command until the load balancer is assigned an IP address.

       >While waiting for the load balancer to deploy, you can check the status of your cluster with these commands:
       >    * Get each pods status: `kubectl get pods`